MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 1. If a `FIRUser` exists, we get a reference to the root of our JSON dictionary with the `Database.database().reference()` singleton
 1. We create a `DatabaseReference` by adding a relative path of `/users/#{user.uid}`

-We've successfully created a relative path to the location we want to read from!
+We've created a relative path to the location we want to read from!
 Now we need to read the data at the location we specified.

 ## Reading Data from a DatabaseReference Location